 What Next?

-Feel free to save a copy of the coffee grind size chart and check out our other coffee brewing guides to learn about the best ways to brew coffee.
+Feel free to save a copy of the coffee grind size chart and check out our complete grinder compendium to see all the grinders we’ve reviewed.